Center of mass: History

-The concept of center of gravity or center of weight was studied extensively by Archimedes of Syracuse, an ancient Greek mathematician, physicist, and engineer.
+Archimedes of Syracuse, an ancient Greek mathematician, physicist, and engineer.
 He worked with simplified assumptions about gravity that amount to a uniform field, thus arriving at the mathematical properties of what we now call the center of mass.
 Archimedes showed that the torque exerted on a lever by weights resting at various points along the lever is the same as what it would be if all of the weights were moved to a single point—their center of mass.
 In his work On Floating Bodies, Archimedes demonstrated that the orientation of a floating object is the one that makes its center of mass as low as possible.
 He developed mathematical techniques for finding the centers of mass of objects of uniform density of various well-defined shapes.
+However, the surviving writings of Archimedes treat some form of the center of gravity itself as a preexisting idea, implying that it had earlier origins, either in his own preceding but lost studies or in unknown works of his contemporaries or predecessors Dijksterhuis argues for pre-Greek origins of the concept based on contextual clues.

-Other ancient mathematicians who contributed to the theory of the center of mass include Hero of Alexandria and Pappus of Alexandria.
 In the Renaissance and Early Modern periods, work by Guido Ubaldi, Francesco Maurolico, Federico Commandino, Evangelista Torricelli, Simon Stevin, Luca Valerio, Jean-Charles de la Faille, Paul Guldin, John Wallis, Christiaan Huygens, Louis Carré, Pierre Varignon, and Alexis Clairaut expanded the concept further.

-Newton's second law is reformulated with respect to the center of mass in Euler's first law.
+About 50 years after Newton published his laws of motion, Leonhard Euler published his own laws of motion.
+Euler's first law of motion reformulated Newton's second law of motion with respect to the center of mass.